acorg/slurm-pipeline/README.md

   Note that `--firstStep` and `--lastStep` may specify the same step (to just run that step) and that `--firstStep` may be given without also giving `--lastStep`.
+* `--skip`: Used to tell `slurm-pipeline.py` to tell a step script that it should be skipped.
+In this case the script should act as though it is not even in the pipeline.
+Commonly this will mean just taking its expected input file and copying it unchanged to the place where it normally puts its output.
+This allows the next script in the pipeline to run without error.
+This argument may be repeated to skip multiple steps.
+See also the `skip` directive that can be used in a specification file for more permanent disabling of a script step.

-Note that all script steps are *always* executed, including when `--firstStep` is used.
+Note that all script steps are *always* executed, including when `--firstStep` or `--skip` are used.
 It is up to the scripts to decide what to do.

+### Simulating versus skipping

-Scripts that are simulating will normally want to emit task names, as usual, but without doing any work.
+Scripts that are simulating will normally want to emit task names, as usual, but without doing any work *because the work has already been done in a previous run*.
 In that case they can emit the task name with no job id, so the later steps in the pipeline will not need to wait.
+In simulation (as opposed to skipping), the script has already done its work (its output file(s) are already in place) and simply does nothing.

+Skipping refers to when a step is really no longer in the pipeline.
+A step that skips will normally just want to pass along its input to its output unchanged.
+The step still needs to be run so that it can make sure that its subsequent step(s) do not fail.
+It can be more convenient to add `"skip": true` to a specification file to completely get rid of a step rather than changing the subsequent step to take its input from the location the stepped script would use.
+Being able to use `--skip step-name` on the command line provides an easy way to skip a step.

+In summary, a simulated step doesn't do anything because its work was already done on a previous run, but a skipped step pretends it's not there at all (normally by copying its input to its output unchanged).
+The skipped step *never* does anything, the simulated step has *already* done its work.

+### Why are all scripts always executed?

-It is cleaner to implement partial pipeline operation like this because it would otherwise be unclear how to invoke intermediate step scripts if the earlier scripts had not emitted any task names.
+It is cleaner to implement partial pipeline operation as above because it would otherwise be unclear how to invoke intermediate step scripts if the earlier scripts had not emitted any task names.
 Simulated steps may still want to log the fact that they were run in simulated mode, etc. And it's conceptually easier to know that `slurm-pipeline.py` always runs all pipeline step scripts (see the Separation of concerns section below).

+## Specification file directives

+You've already seen most of the specification file directives above.
+Here's the full list:

+* `name`: the name of the step (required).
+* `script`: the script to run (required).
+* `cwd`: the directory to run the script in.
+* `collect`: for scripts that should run only when all tasks from all their prerequisites have completed.
+* `dependencies`: a list of previous steps that a step depends on.
+* `skip`: if `true`, the step script will be run with `SP_SKIP=1` in its environment.
+Otherwise, `SP_SKIP` will always be set and will be `0`.

-### Step script environment variables
+## Step script environment variables

 The following environment variables are set when a step's script is
 exectued: